 System Monitoring Plug-in Installation Guide for Microsoft .NET Framework

-Oracle Enterprise Manager System Monitoring Plug-In Installation Guide for Microsoft .NET Framework (this document) introduces the plug-in and provides step-by-step instructions on how to download, deploy, verify, and validate the plug-in.
+This document provides a brief description about the Oracle System Monitoring Plug-in for Microsoft .NET Framework, details on the .NET Framework versions and operating system platforms the plug-in supports, prerequisites for installing the plug-in, and step-by-step instructions on how to download, install, verify, and validate the plug-in.

 Monitor availability and receive Microsoft .NET Framework Server data for the following performance areas:

 .NET CLR Memory

 .NET CLR Networking

 Receive email and/or page notification concerning potential problems surrounding availability, performance, and/or configuration data.

 Gain access to rich out-of-box reports.